eliu0412/group-project-codelingo/CICD/readme.md

 - **AWS EC2** – For frontend hosting

 ## 🧪 CI Pipeline
-The CI pipeline runs automatically on every push to the `main` or `fix/user-service-tests` branches.
+The CI pipeline runs automatically on every push to the `main` branches.

 ### Steps:
 1. Checkout code